 The lead qualification stages of cold, warm, and hot are too simple to keep up with the modern tools and strategies that sales development professionals use to secure meetings.
 You need a lead qualification rating system that replaces and surpasses it, something that will give you better transparency and visibility from the top down.

-Instead of cold warm and hot criteria, our sales development team is looking for who, what, where, why and when.
-These are the questions they need to ask to qualify their prospect for a sales conversation and move the ball forward (we elaborate more on this in our best cold calling scripts for software sales article).
+Instead of cold, warm and hot criteria, our sales development team is looking for who, what, where, why and when.
+These are the questions they need to ask to qualify their prospect for a sales conversation and move the ball forward (we elaborate more on this in our post Best Cold Calling Scripts for Software Sales).

 While the framework can be applied to most situations, we recommend you develop your criteria to align with your industry.

 It’s important to realize that lead qualification questions and discovery questions are used for different reasons and should be treated that way.
 A lead qualification question such as “are you the website administrator for your company” is used to qualify the prospect against specific criteria.
 We use that information to move the conversation to the next step and navigate towards a closed meeting.

 In contrast, discovery questions are used to further understand the prospect after they have agreed to set a meeting.
 For example, when selling web security software we use discovery questions such as “how many endpoints does your company have” to understand the prospect’s environment more and fill out our lead summary for our sales team.

 The problem with traditional lead qualification isn’t that it’s one dimensional, it’s that it lacks the granularity and visibility of a more comprehensive description.
 In a traditional database, you’re putting all of your contacts into three buckets: cold, warm, and hot.

 What if you had a contact who won’t be ready to buy for a year, is he warm or cold?